Supreme Court SLP Judgement – Filing In Supreme Court Of India

 Format for filing an SLP is given under Form 28 and can be accessed at the below link

-For more information of Advocate On Record (AOR) in India, SLP Filing, Special Leave Petition Filing at the Supreme Court in India please write to us at: firstname.lastname@example.org.
+For more information on Supreme Court SLP Judgement in India please write to us at: firstname.lastname@example.org.

 Special leave Petition (SLP) under Article 136 of the Constitution can be understood as taking special leave of the Honorable Supreme Court to be heard in appeal against any judgment, decree, determination, sentence, or order passed by any court or tribunal in the territory of India in any matter.
 The exception to this rule is the orders, judgments etc. passed by any court or tribunal constituted by or under any law relating to the Armed Forces.